 Have you ever had a close look at a record and wondered how that tiny groove can result in the sound you hear through your speakers?
 If so, you’ve come to the right place.

 While the basic idea is around 140 years old, thanks to Edison’s phonograph the record as we now know it is more like half that age.
-Columbia Records launched the first 12in LP in 1948, with the first public demonstration taking place on June 20th at the Waldorf-Astoria Hotel, New York, and the rest, as they say, is history.
+Columbia Records launched the first 12in LP in 1948, with the first public demonstration taking place on June 20th at the Waldorf-Astoria Hotel, New York.
+The rest, as they say, is history.

 That record groove – and there is just one that spirals gently to the centre of the disc – is tiny, usually around 0.04-0.08mm wide (depending on the level of the signal).
 If you were to unravel it the groove would extend to a length of about 500 metres.